Frydac/vim-auro/readme.md

         let g:UltiSnipsSnippetsDir='~/.vim/bundle/vim-auro/UltiSnips'
     endif
 ```
 By default UltiSnips uses Tab to trigger it, but in my setup this is already taken.
-I use the following adjustments:
+I use the following adjustments as suggested in the readme of UltiSnips:
 ```
     let g:UltiSnipsExpandTrigger="<c-j>"
     let g:UltiSnipsJumpForwardTrigger="<c-j>"